matturp/an-array-of-constraint-pattern/README.md

 # an-array-of-contraint-pattern
-A pattern generator.
+A pattern generator based on an original pattern design by Roni Kaufman.
 Part of the 'An Array of Constraint' project.